 Enjoy delicious, odourless filtered water purified of chemicals straight from the tap in your home

 Drinking more water has never been easier with replaceable water filters and cartridges.
-Get instant access to cleaner, tastier drinking water direct from the faucets of your home with the best water filter system in Perth.
+Get instant access to cleaner, tastier drinking water direct from the faucets of your home with the best water filter system.

-Do you need a water filter system in Perth?
+Do you need a water filter system in Australia?

 Compared to the rest of the world, Australia’s tap water is generally free of harmful contaminants.
 This makes it completely safe to drink straight from the tap, without leading to any illnesses, however, that’s not to say that our tap water actually tastes good.

-As part of Perth’s water treatment, our tap water has chlorine, trihalomethanes and other chemicals added to ensure it’s safe to drink while complying with Australian Drinking Water Guidelines.
+As part of Australia’s water treatment, our tap water has chlorine, trihalomethanes and other chemicals added to ensure it’s safe to drink while complying with Australian Drinking Water Guidelines.